zer0trustsec/zer0trustsec.github.io/_posts/blueteam-bugbounty-triage-organization/2020-09-20-blueteam-bugbounty-triage-organization.md

 - Asset management is very critical for any of the organisations.
 If assets information is regularly maintained/updated by Sysadmins/DevOps/Dev/App teams, our security teams can easily identify the assets / application own information.
 - Good Sync with App/Developer/Test teams.
 While reporting about the incident to appropriate team, we have to provide in-detailed technical information and recommendations as well.
 If they have any challenges while fixing the issue, security teams should have support them.
-- Based on the critical of the bug, security teams should have SLAs with other teams while handling these incidents.
+- Based on the criticality of the bug, security teams should maintain SLAs with other teams while handling these incidents.
 It should be integrated with ticketing system.
 - External perimeter critical devices/apps IP/Host/Owner information should be captured in Vulnerability Management Systems.(Qualys/Nessus etc.)

 ### Key players to Triage Bug Bounty Incidents: